ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Scarlett Huang is always on a journey of discovering her actual self and "true love".
+Hi, Scarlett Huang is always on a journey of discovering her actual self and "true love".

 She used to be a liberal arts student, but fell in love with Technology in univeristy, especially designing Technology Products.
 This carried into her majors in both [Communication](https://drive.google.com/open?id=1zSoWb30w7oAiSfQvMJQd8bkCIeRSk5xB) and [Computer Science ](https://drive.google.com/open?id=1ICUjT-VQ_Fka3SFW8Jifxg4hM8gGqzTQ) in [Huazhong University of Science and Technology](http://english.hust.edu.cn/), and AI Product Manager (PM) internships in the [AI Labs](https://www.didiglobal.com/science/ailabs) of [Didi Chuxing](https://www.didiglobal.com/), and [Smart Retail Department](https://megvii.com/Intelligent_Retail/) of [Face++ (Megvii)](https://megvii.com/).
 She also founded and leaded the [AI Group](https://unique-ailab.github.io/) of [Unique Studio](https://hustunique.com/).